nvlgzr/notion2svelte/DonenessTracker.md

 - Numbered lists don't preserve numbering
 - Child pages render as lame text label
 - Soft carriage returns get stripped from final HTML
+- the npm\_\* variables on the buttons have been rendering `undefined` for awhile now.
+Scrap or fix.

 # 🐝 Tasks/Ideas

-- Replace hacky hard-coded `nested-text` "VCR" with something .ENV-configurable so that debugging _other_ pages can be less of a chore.
+- Support Numbered Lists

 # Icebox

-- Support Numbered Lists
 - Add password-based Admin mode with links back to Notion pages
   - MVP: security through obscurity -> type secret into the void to magically toggle
   - Later: Add actual Auth^2, but still with no affordances